Machi3mfl/zoo-exercise/README.md

 npm run test:coverage
 ```

-You will find the `coverage report` in the next [link](https://machi3mfl.github.io/url-parser-exercise/index.html).
+You will find the `coverage report` in the next [link](https://machi3mfl.github.io/zoo-exercise/index.html).

 Also, you can check the unit tests files to see how to use the solution implemented.

-## Full Documentation

-See the [Wiki](https://github.com/Machi3mfl/url-parser-exercise/wiki/) for full documentation, examples, operational details and other information.